Covariantly functorial wrapped Floer theory on Liouville sectors: Symplectic cohomology of Liouville sectors

+Knowing that the map $H^\bullet(X,\partial X)\to SH^\bullet(X,\partial X)$ for a given $(H,J)$ is independent of the choice of sufficiently small $\delta>0$, it is now straightforward to check independence of $(H,J)$ (use continuation maps between different $(H,J)$) and compatibility with pushforward (use the reasoning surrounding \eqref{morsefloerpushforward}). \end{proof}

-for sufficiently small cutoff Reeb vector fields $V$ by upgrading the above argument in the natural way (note that Lemma \ref{compactcutoff} implies that every cutoff Reeb vector field has no small time periodic orbits).
+In fact the above argument shows that there is a canonical isomorphism $H^\bullet(X,\partial X)=SH^\bullet(X,\partial X)^{<V}$ for sufficiently small cutoff Reeb vector fields $V$ (note that Lemma \ref{compactcutoff} implies that every cutoff Reeb vector field has no small time periodic orbits).